cbielow/meteorite/README.md

 `~/Movies/Meteorite.spam.mkv`.

 Currently, there's a whole lot of debug information, dumped to both stderr and stdout.
+Use piping of std-out to get rid of most verbose messages, i.e.

+    meteorite-cli FILENAME [FILENAME]* >log.txt

-However, at the end of each file, you should get a banner like this:
+At the end of each run, you should get a banner like this:

     ************************************************************